 Manufacturers and users alike conflate the three terms CBD oil, hemp oil, and hemp seed oil.
 This makes the differentiation between hemp oil vs. CBD oil harder.

 Hempseed oil, as the name suggests, comes from the seeds of industrial hemp.
 The seeds of industrial hemp don’t have much cannabidiol content in them.

 Hemp seed oil products contain less than .01 percent CBD.
 Users who buy hemp seed products looking for cannabidiol content won’t find any.

 That is the main difference between hemp seed oil and CBD hemp oil.
-Whereas hemp oil does contain CBD content, just like the regular CBD oil.
+At the same time, hemp oil does contain CBD content, just like regular CBD oil.
 The problem is that many people use the term “hemp oil” as a shortcut for hemp seed oil, further confusing everyone involved.